Save Energy NB

 Do I need to provide proof of my oil usage?

 If available, provide receipts for oil purchased in the last year to your Energy Advisor during the Final Energy Evaluation.
-This is not mandatory, it is for program improvement purposes.
+In some cases, you may be asked to provide proof of oil purchases for the past 12 months.

 Can I keep my oil tank?